MarkoKolarski/Booking_app/README.md

 The application is structured using the **MVVM (Model-View-ViewModel)** design pattern for WPF and clean architectural principles for the console version.
 It supports multiple user roles — **Owners**, **Guests**, **Guides**, and **Tourists** — each with tailored functionalities.

-> 🟢 This README emphasizes the **Guest role**, which was actively developed and tested by the author of this project.
+> 🟢 This README emphasizes the **Guest role**, which was actively developed and tested by me.

 ## ✨ Features